 Manuscripts and proposals are welcome.
 Please send your contribution as word file with preferably little formatting of your own.

 - Text: The main text should have a minimum length of 20,000 characters and the total length should not exceed 90,000 characters including spaces.
-The typical HSR article has a length from 35,000 to 65,000 characters, which corresponds to 14 to 24 pages.
+The typical HSR article has a length from 35,000 to 65,000 characters, which corresponds to 14 to 24 pages (approximately 2,800 characters per page).
 When possible, the title of the article is to be submitted in English and German.
 In addition to the main text, every submission must include (1) an abstract, (2) a reference address, (3) 3-8 keywords, and (4) a reference list.

 - Abstract: Articles are to be prefaced by an English abstract briefly outlining the article’s content and composition.
 The length of the abstract should be 900 to 1,300 characters, including spaces.